Dalton School Admissions Coaching

 from the rest of the applicant pool in their admissions

 What does diversity mean in the eyes of The Dalton School?

-Dalton views their student body as a refection of New York City's culture and diversity.
+Dalton views their student body as a reflection of New York City's culture and diversity.
 The School states that learning from peers with varied experiences and backgrounds provides a critical component of a Dalton education.
-They are looking at the race, ethnicity, religion, economics, geography and family lifestyles of their applicants.
+They are looking at the race, ethnicity, religion, economics, geography, and family lifestyles of their applicants.

 Nearly 50% of Dalton’s recent Kindergarten classes are minorities.

 They especially welcome non-white applicants, multilingual families, and families that live a distance from the school’s Upper East Side Location.

 As a school that prides itself on gender awareness, same-sex families are also encouraged to apply.